timescale/docs/cloud/migrate-mst-cloud/schema-then-data.md

 copying from the CSV file.
 There are two methods: using regular PostgreSQL `COPY` and using the TimescaleDB function [`timescaledb-parallel-copy`][timescaledb-parallel-copy].
-In tests, `timescaledb-parallel-copy` is 16% faster, but you must install the function.
+In tests, `timescaledb-parallel-copy` is 16% faster, but you have to install the function.
 It doesn't come by default with TimescaleDB.

-### Restoring data into Timescale Cloud with `timescaledb-parallel-copy`
+### Restoring data into Timescale Cloud with timescaledb-parallel-copy

 <procedure>